 Food Specialties

-Saffron Buns: Known locally as ‘Lussekatter’, these sweet buns are flavoured with saffron and often shaped like an ‘S’.
-They are traditionally consumed during Advent and are a staple at the Malmo market and in the Skåne region.
+- Saffron Buns: Known locally as ‘Lussekatter’, these sweet buns are saffron-flavoured and often shaped like an ‘S’.
+They are traditionally consumed during Advent.

 Interesting Gift Stalls

-Dalarna Horses: These traditional Swedish wooden horses are hand-painted and serve as a popular souvenir.
-Originating from the Dalarna region, these small figurines are symbolic of Sweden and make for a lovely, authentic gift.
+- Dalarna Horses: These traditional Swedish wooden horses are hand-painted and serve as a popular souvenir.

-Vintage Postcards: For a quirky, inexpensive gift, look for stalls that sell vintage postcards featuring scenes from Malmo or other Swedish locales.
-These can serve as a small but thoughtful memento of your time at the market.
+- Vintage Postcards: For an inexpensive gift, look for stalls that sell vintage postcards featuring scenes from Malmo or other Swedish locales.

 Sustainable Travel Tips

-Mindful Eating at the Markets: The Christmas markets in Malmo are teeming with delicious food options.
-While indulging, try to reduce food waste by ordering only what you can consume.
+- Mindful Eating: If indulging at the event, reduce food waste by ordering only what you can consume.
 If there are leftovers, consider sharing them with others or asking for a takeaway container for later.

-Ethical Consumption: Malmo’s Christmas markets offer a variety of gifts and souvenirs.
-As tempting as buying a bit of everything may be, consider only purchasing what you truly need or will use.
-Opt for handcrafted, locally made products as a way to support local artisans.
+- Ethical Consumption: As tempting as buying a bit of everything may be, consider only purchasing what you truly need or will use.
+Choose handcrafted, locally-made products to support local producers.

 —